Updated May 2023

 Southern California’s known for its stunning natural beauty, and Los Angeles is no exception.
 Start at the beach in Santa Monica, just a short stroll from HI Los Angeles Santa Monica hostel.
 It’s the perfect place to spend an afternoon sunbathing, surfing, boogie boarding, biking, or running.
 A bit further up the coast, you’ll find Malibu’s famous coast, blanketed in white sand and lined with the homes of the rich and famous.

 In addition to its legendary beaches, LA’s home to more mountainous terrain that’s perfect for hiking and other outdoor adventures.
-Go for a hike through Laurel, Topanga, or Temescal Canyons (check the hostel’s events schedule for upcoming group hikes), or explore the greater Santa Monica Mountains National Recreation Area.
-A bit further south, you can hop a ferry to Catalina Island, a wonderland of beaches and hiking trails just an hour’s boat ride from HI Los Angeles South Bay hostel.
+Go for a hike through Laurel, Topanga, or Temescal Canyons, or explore the greater Santa Monica Mountains National Recreation Area.
+A bit further south, you can hop a ferry to Catalina Island, a wonderland of beaches and hiking trails.

 The J. Paul Getty center houses a world-class collection of European art and is surrounded by beautiful public gardens and epic views of the LA skyline.
-Admission to the museum is free any time, but check out HI Los Angeles Santa Monica’s events calendar to find out when the hostel is running free group tours there.
+Admission to the museum is free any time, though it’s a good idea to make a reservation for timed entry on their website as the museum can get crowded.

 There’s also the Los Angeles County Museum of Art, or LACMA, the largest art museum in the western U.S. Works in the museum span all cultures and time periods, and the outdoor sculpture installations alone will have you busy Instagramming all afternoon.
 LACMA is adjacent to the famous La Brea Tar Pits and Museum, an Ice Age fossil excavation site where you can see existing fossils on display and watch new ones being discovered.